danieljingtailiu/popmart-box-fetch/README.md

 4. **Try off-peak hours**: Early morning (6-8 AM) or late night (11 PM-1 AM)
 5. **Keep browsers open**: Don't close them between sessions
 6. **For LABUBU**: Be extra quick with payment completion
+7. **Payment speed is crucial**: The bot gets you to checkout fast, but you must complete payment quickly
+8. **Pre-save payment info**: Have shipping address and payment method ready in browser

 ## 🤝 **Contributing**